YasarAydin/Technical-Service-and-Product-Tracking-System/README.md

 # Technical Service and Product Tracking System  with C#

+In this project, I learned step by step how to develop a technical service and product tracking system using the C# programming language and DevExpress tools.

-Kullanılan Teknolojiler ve Araçlar: C#, DevExpress, Entity Framework, LINQ
+Technologies and Tools Used: C#, DevExpress, Entity Framework, LINQ